Minifeed

 "Must not be purely a 'micro-blog,' i.e., must have some content other than tweet-sized status updates or links."

-Another thing, and this isn’t just a Minifeed problem, is that the indie web has its fair share of “test” posts—stuff like experiments or throwaway updates that don’t really go anywhere or get deleted later.
+Another thing, and this isn't just a Minifeed problem, is that the indie web has its fair share of "test" posts—stuff like experiments or throwaway updates that don't really go anywhere or get deleted later.
 While browsing Minifeed, I came across a few of these.
-It’d be great if there were some kind of rule discouraging those kinds of posts—or even better, a way for curators to filter it out automatically.
+It'd be great if there were some kind of rule discouraging those kinds of posts—or even better, a way for curators to filter them out automatically.